Manfred Wittmann: Early life

-Born in Kaltenbrunn, West Germany, Wittmann was the fifth of seven children, born to a dairy worker and a housewife.
-Because of test anxiety, he failed at completing an apprenticeship as a welder and instead worked as an asphalt mixer in a mine.
-Prior to his arrest, he lived in his parents' home, and was considered shy and inconspicuous.
+Born in Kaltenbrunn, Nazi Germany, Wittmann was the fifth of seven children, born to a dairy worker and a housewife.
+Because of test anxiety, he failed to complete an apprenticeship as a welder and instead worked as an asphalt mixer in a mine.
+Prior to his arrest, he lived in his parents' home and was considered shy and inconspicuous.

 After witnessing a pig being slaughtered as a kid, Manfred developed violent and murderous fantasies.
-These consisted of torturing women with a knife for as long as possible, before eventually stabbing the victim in the neck.
+These consisted of torturing women with a knife for as long as possible before eventually stabbing the victim in the neck.

 Murders

-On December 25, 1959, he attacked his sister's 19-year-old colleague, Irmgard Feder, whom he had met on the way home from the cinema and whose place of residence was known to him.
+On 25 December 1959, he attacked his sister's 19-year-old colleague, Irmgard Feder, whom he had met on the way home from the cinema and whose place of residence was known to him.
 He briefly returned to the house to arm himself, before taking a shortcut and ambushing the girl, hitting her repeatedly on the head.
 Wittmann then forced her to undress and injured her neck using the kitchen knife.
 The victim pretended to be dead and thus survived despite serious injuries, but could not faithfully describe her attacker.
-Scratches on Wittmann's face led to rumors about his involvement, but the police did not investigate him, despite explicit requests from the public.
-Manfred was shocked by the sight of blood and it was clear that he had almost killed somebody; in the following years, he rarely tried to pursue his fantasies.
+Scratches on Wittmann's face led to rumours about his involvement, but the police did not investigate him, despite explicit requests from the public.
+Manfred was shocked by the sight of blood and realised that he had almost killed somebody; in the following years, he rarely tried to pursue his fantasies.

 In December 1968, he killed 14-year-old student Nora Wenzl, and in August and November 1969, respectively, he killed two 16-year-old girls (Sieglinde Hübner and Helga Luther) in a cruel manner.
 According to Tatwerkzeug, the weapon was a pocket knife, but Der Spiegel reported that it was a standard knife (also called a "stiletto" in Bavaria).

 Trial

-The trial began on November 7, 1971, before the Assizes court in Coburg; there was an attempted lynching in the room, as the killings were considered "bestial" by the public.
+The trial began on 7 November 1971, before the Assizes court in Coburg; there was an attempted lynching in the room, as the killings were considered "bestial" by the public.
 It was also accompanied by demonstrations and demands that he be executed.
 The meeting room also had to be evacuated because of a bomb threat.